In-context Learning in Presence of Spurious Correlations: Introduction

-In this work, we explore the limits of in-context learning further by testing it on challenging settings.
-We deviate from the existing literature and consider visual classification tasks instead of regression tasks with simple function classes.
-In particular, we consider classification tasks where some features are \emph{spuriously correlated} with the label.
+To address this question in isolation, we consider visual classification tasks where some features are \emph{spuriously correlated} with the label.
 Such features are predictive of the label but are not causally related to it, due to which their correlation might not hold at test time.
-A prominent example is the cow vs camel classification task, where the background often correlates with the label, as cows are typically photographed in pastures, while camels are typically photographed in deserts~\citep{beery2018recognition}.
-It is well-known that neural networks trained with gradient-based methods to minimize empirical risk can exploit spurious features, causing performance degradation under distribution shifts affecting these correlations~\citep{torralba2011unbiased,ribeiro2016should,gururangan-etal-2018-annotation,zech2018variable,mccoy-etal-2019-right,geirhos2018imagenettrained,geirhos2020shortcut,xiao2021noise}.
+A prominent example is the cow vs. camel classification task, where the background often correlates with the label, since cows are typically photographed in pastures, while camels are typically photographed in deserts~\citep{beery2018recognition}.
+It is well known that neural networks trained with gradient-based methods to minimize empirical risk can exploit spurious features, causing performance degradation under distribution shifts affecting these correlations~\citep{torralba2011unbiased,ribeiro2016should,gururangan-etal-2018-annotation,zech2018variable,mccoy-etal-2019-right,geirhos2018imagenettrained,geirhos2020shortcut,xiao2021noise}.